 Dry Soil Elimination

-This is probably the primary element for successful cleaning.
+This is probably the primary element for successful carpet maintenance and cleaning.
 This method involves separating the soil from the fiber so that it can be simply removed.

-This is the elimination of the cleaning solution and also the suspended soils which should leave the fiber fresh, clean and residue free.
-The rinsing procedure can take place before the fiber has a chance to dry as in hot water extraction or the soils can be absorbed into pads used for boonet or spin pad cleaning.
-The soils can also be extracted following drying as in dry powders or shampoo, which must be vacuumed after they dry.
+This is the elimination of the cleaning solution.
+It also the suspended soils which should leave the fiber fresh, clean and residue free.
+The rinsing procedure can take place before the fiber has a chance to dry as in hot water extraction.
+The soils can also be extracted following drying as in dry powders or shampoo.
+Which must be vacuumed after they dry.

 This has to be done as quickly as possible in order to avoid resoiling, mildew and odors.
 The drying time can be reduced by using air movers and ventilation.